jeremyButtler/bioTools/README.md

 ## Windows

-Need to test global makefile first.
+Need to test global makefile first or figure out shell commands.
+You will have to install these individually.

 # Scripts